Yuan Mincheng: Chongqing Lifan

 Yuan transferred to Chinese Super League side Chongqing Lifan on 28 February 2017.
 On 3 May 2017, he made his debut for Chongqing in the 2017 Chinese FA Cup in a 1–0 away defeat against China League Two club Heilongjiang Lava Spring, coming on as a substitute for Li Fang in the 80th minute.
 His Chinese Super League debut came on three days later on 6 May 2017 in a 3–2 home defeat against Henan Jianye as the benefit of the new rule of the league that at least one Under-23 player must be in the starting line-up and was substituted off by Wang Weicheng in the 14th minute.
 On 20 October 2018, he scored his first senior goal in a 4–4 home draw against Hebei China Fortune.

 Shenzhen FC

 On 8 April 2021, Yuan joined fellow Chinese Super League club Shenzhen FC, reuniting with his former head coach at Chongqing, Jordi Cruyff.
-He would make his debut on 21 April 2021, in a league game against Henan Songshan Longmen F.C. in a game that ended in a 2-1 victory.
+He would make his debut on 21 April 2021, in a league game against Henan Songshan Longmen in a game that ended in a 2-1 victory.
 This was followed by his first goal for the club on 21 July 2021, in a league game against Chongqing Liangjiang Athletic F.C. that ended in a 3-0 victory.